 As you may know, the best way to clean the Epoxy floors is dusting on a regular basis.
 So, if your wood base is coated by this substance, you better wipe it down every week or so.

 In case there are spills, films, marks, and/or stains, use a homemade cleanser to wash them off.

-We recommend you to create a 1:1 ratio sterilizer that consists of one portion of CLR per each portion of water.
-Or, fill a 1- or 5-litre gallon with warm water and add a 100 millilitre of Ammonium hydroxide per one litre of water.
+We recommend you create a 1:1 ratio sterilizer that consists of one portion of CLR per portion of water.
+Or, fill a 1- or 5-litre gallon with warm water and add a 100 milliliter of Ammonium hydroxide per one liter of water.
 Use the outcome as your primary cleanser.

 Make sure to dry the washed area immediately Use a soft piece of cloth to wipe up the wet zone; otherwise, the water will leave unpleasant marks on the surface—which might be hard to remove too.

 Go over the previous steps every other week to make sure that the ground coating is preserved properly.

 These surfaces may seem to be resilient, but they have some weak points too.
 So, whatever you do, avoid utilizing vinegar or ammonium hydroxide-based products.
 They can easily peel the paint off the ground and cause more harm than good.

 The best cleaner for such a coat is some soft dishwasher mixed with hand-hot water.

 Try to mob the whole area using a proper tool—avoiding harsh materials such as nylon.

 Re-do the previous task but this time use only lukewarm water instead of any other mixture.